ashleypeak/pybliss/README.md

 # PyBliss-wyattpeak

 A reimplementation of Tommi Junttila's [PyBliss](http://www.tcs.hut.fi/Software/bliss/) package.
-Modified to support Python3, and run on both Linux and Windows.
+Modified to support both Python 2 and Python 3, and run on both Linux and Windows.

 ## Building from source